Max-Hervé George: Ultima Capital

 In 2012, he co-founded Ultima Capital with Byron Baciocchi, the company had assets valued at over $1 billion in value.

 In the same year, the Ultima Group acquired Sport Hotel Rutti in Gstaad, a jet-set favourite ski resort in Switzerland.
 The property was demolished and rebuilt as Ultima Gstaad hotel, which opened in December 2016.

 In August 2019, Ultima Capital SA listed on the BX Swiss stock exchange, with George remaining as CEO.
-In November 2023, George sold his 33% stake in Ultima Capital to a Luxembourgian investment group, with the enterprise value of the deal estimated at $1.4 billion.
+In November 2023, George sold his stake in Ultima Capital to a Luxembourg investment group, with the enterprise value of the deal estimated at $1.4 billion.

 Icona Capital

+In 2019, Max-Hervé George founded Icona Capital, an investment firm where he serves as chairman.

+In 2021, Max-Hervé George, through Icona Capital, acquired 20% of an independent Swiss private bank.

-George is also the founder and chairman of Icona Capital, which at the end of 2022 acquired a 40% stake in Swiss real estate developer Stoneweg and launched a €8 billion investment platform.
+At the end of 2022, George led Icona Capital in taking control of Swiss investment manager Stoneweg, launching an €8 billion investment platform.

 George purchased land, near Geneva, Switzerland and designed, developed and oversaw the construction to completion and launch of a commercial complex, which was sold in 2015.
 In 2015, George launched the Duchessa brand.
 The first boutique opened in Etoy in June 2016.
 Duchessa was sold to Geneva-based M3 Groupe in 2021.

-In 2021, George acquired 20% of an independent Swiss private bank.
 He also led two large acquisitions in the real estate sector carried out in 2021: Liffey Park Technology Campus in Ireland acquired from Blackrock and a former bottling plant in Spain,which are two of the five data centers owned by SWI Group in 2025.

+His company had two large acquisitions in the real estate sector: Liffey Park Technology Campus in Ireland acquired from Blackrock and a former bottling plant in Spain, which are the first two data centers owned by SWI Group.

+In May 2024, under George's leadership, Icona Capital and Stoneweg announced the joint acquisition of the European operations of Cromwell Property Group, including its stake in CEREIT, a Singapore-listed Real Estate Investment Trust (REIT).

+The transaction was completed in late 2024 for over US$300 million.

 SWI Group

-In March 2025, it was announced that Icona Capital and Stoneweg, the real estate investment group based in Geneva were merging into the new SWI Group, an Alternative Investment group, with USD $11 billion of assets under management.
+Following the acquisition of Cromwell Europe, it was announced in March 2025 that Icona Capital and Stoneweg were merging to form SWI Group, an Alternative Investment group, with US$11 billion of assets.

 SWI Group was placed under the leadership of Max-Hervé George, who became Chairman and CEO upon the company’s creation.